AlexplaysVR/9623M/Entries/CodingEntry.md

 #include "display/lvgl.h"
 	</code>
 </pre>

+<h3 style="color:white">LVGL Version Limitations</h3>

+<p style="color:white">Due to version limitation, It was a very hard process getting this working with the current documentation available from LVGL.
+The newest version of LVGl is currently v8.3, While the version included in PROS is only v5.3.
+This will resrict what we can do.
+But we managed to find the documentation for 5.3 and we have reopened in for PROS users.
+That documentation is available here: https://9623-warp-drive.github.io/LVGL-5.3-Documentation/</p>

 <!-- Place This Redirect Button Underneath all other text and images on page-->
 <a href="https://robotics.oavr.net/Directory">
 <button class="return" type="button">Return to Directory</button>